 Graduates with master's degrees may be employed by laboratories, community services programs, biomedical companies, education agencies and child care facilities.
 They may work as research assistants to doctorate-holding developmental psychologists.
 Some government positions are open to those with a master's degree.

-According to the U.S. Bureau of Labor Statistics (BLS, wws.bls.gov), clinical, counseling and school psychologists earned median annual salaries of $70,580 in May 2015.
-The BLS also expected a job growth of 19% for all psychologists in the years 2014 through 2024.
+According to the U.S. Bureau of Labor Statistics (BLS, wws.bls.gov), clinical, counseling and school psychologists earned median annual salaries of $76,990 in May 2018.
+The BLS also expected job growth of 14% for all psychologists in the years 2018 through 2028.

 While bachelor's and master's degree programs provide a solid foundation in psychology through clinical experiences, research opportunities and lectures, many desirable jobs require individuals to have a Doctor of Philosophy (Ph.D.) degree.
 Graduates generally work in laboratories, community services, medicine, and education.